boldbi/bold-bi-docs/docs/embedded-bi/faq/how-to-reset-database-for-bold-bi-application.md

 # How to reset the database of the Bold BI application?
 Resetting the application database details in the Bold BI application requires updating the application database details in different places.

-1. Updating the database details for Bold BI Server
+1. Updating the database details for Bold BI Server.
-2. Updating the database details for Bold BI tenants
+2. Updating the database details for Bold BI tenants.
-3. Updating the database details for data store in Bold BI (optional)
+3. Updating the database details for data store in Bold BI (optional).

 ## Steps to reset the Bold BI application database